sincerelykristi/etsylist/README.md

 Multiple Wishlists: When I started the project, I wanted users to be able to create many wishlists and when saving, wanted them to have the option of which wishlist to add the item to.

 Although I was able to create three tables - Users, Lists and Item - and allow logged in users to create multiple lists, I was not able to solve how to access the lists table while also letting users choose a list for each searched item.

+Search result pagination: Currently the search limits to 12 results.
+I could return thousands of results but wanted to give the results pages; 12 results per page.